-I have been a Nikon shooter from way back.
+I was a film shooter for years and developed and printed my own black and white images in my home darkroom.
 My first SLR was a match needle Fujinon.
-It got stolen, so I bought a Nikon FM, which I still have.
-Now I have Nikon DSLR cameras for my landscape photography and a Fuji X-E2 for a great walking around camera.
+It got stolen, so I bought a Nikon FM and a Nikkormat EL-W, both of which I still have.
+Since then I have been primarily a Nikon shooter.
+Now I have Nikon DSLR cameras and Nikkor lenses for my landscape photography.
+I am a proud member of NPS.
+I also have a Fuji X-E2 mirrorless camera for a great walking around camera.
 The best camera is the one you have with you, and besides my cell phone, the X-E2 makes wonderful images I can print large.
 I use digital capture for my images and process them in Lightroom and Photoshop.
-I print my own images using Epson Professional Inkjet printers, with the Epson 4900 being my workhorse.
+I print my own images using Epson Professional Inkjet printers, with the Epson SureColor P5000 being my workhorse.
 I can print images up to 17″ wide and any length, which is great for panoramics.
+The UltraChrome HDX pigment inks are beautiful and even more longlasting.
 I use a variety of fine art papers.
 I tend to favor matte papers with a little bit of texture.
 Right now I am using Epson Hot Press Bright and Hot Press Natural, and for a traditional darkroom style satin paper, I use Canson Platine.
 My favorite paper is Moab Entrada, in both the Bright and Natural.
+I also print on Breathing Color canvas.
 The beauty of printing your images is the ability to experiment with paper, as it can enhance the image greatly.
-M the

 Contact me if you want a sample (your image or mine) print, and to explore having your images printed by me.
 I can give you an estimate of cost and delivery time.